vueuse/schema-org/docs/guide/guides/custom-schema.md

 # Custom Schema

-When building more complex Schema setups may come across certain limitations within the define functions.
+When building a complex Schema, you may come across certain limitations with the package.

 In these cases, you are able to provide the entire Schema as you would in a regular script tag.

-It's important to note that using custom Schema will mean you can't make use of the automation provided by this package:
+It's important to note that using custom Schema will mean you can't make use of [Global Resolves](/guide/how-it-works.html#global-resolves).
-- Absolute URLs are required
-- ID linking required
-- Types are not provided (you can opt in for types with [schema-dts](https://github.com/google/schema-dts))
-- Inferences from meta aren't supported

 ## Example